cypher2213/Meduzzen_backend_intern/README.md

 ## Fourth Step

-Copy the structure of env.sample to .env and fill it with your data
+Copy the structure of env.sample to .env and fill the fields HOST and PORT
 ```bash
 cp .env.sample .env
 ```
+**⚠️Attention about variable HOST⚠️**
+It's better for you to choose HOST 0.0.0.0 so the app can listen on all network interfaces and is accessible outside the container.
+**⚠️Attention about variable PORT⚠️**
+The port value you provide in .env will be used for docker container.
+Pay attention to that.

 ## Fifth Step